Market Waterfall Analysis: From Market Size (TAM) to Sales

 Key benefits include:

-By identifying improvement areas, the Market Waterfall Analysis helps prioritize actions such as better CRM usage, new product introductions, or exploring additional distribution channels.
+By identifying improvement areas, the Market Waterfall Analysis provides visibility and helps prioritize actions such as better CRM usage, new product introductions, or exploring additional distribution channels.

 The Market Waterfall is more than just a tool — it is an investment in understanding your market, improving visibility, and driving coordinated strategic actions.